d-wrede/AWS_CloudDev/exercises/Autoscale_Webserver_fr_chal/stepthrough.md

   - Internet Gateway
   - optional: NAT gateway to public subnets
     A NAT gateway is used to enable instances in private subnets to communicate with the internet, for example for downloading software updates.
 In this exercise it may be optional.
+  - 2 public subnets, each in a different AZ
+  - 2 private subnets, each in a different AZ
 - security groups
   - Elastic Load Balancer
   - EC2 WebApps
   - Databases
 - S3 bucket
-- 2 public subnets in each AZ
-- 2 private subnets in each AZ
 - EC2 groups as web servers in each public subnet
   - install wordpress and DB_client
   - connect to DB